 Dr Khan-Bourne is registered with all the major medical insurance companies including Bupa, AXA PPP, Aviva, Cigna, WPA and Prudential.
 She regularly provides expert witness services and is on the Bond Solon National Register of University Certified Expert Witnesses and registered as an Expert Witness with the Association of Personal Injury Lawyers.

 NHS & Professional Interests

 Dr Khan-Bourne has had several clinical appointments within the NHS in the associated prestigious hospitals of the Bethlem & Maudsley and Kings College Hospital, London in a variety of posts covering the full range of acquired neuropsychological issues including traumatic brain injury, stroke, epilepsy, neuro-oncology and the dementias, as well as neuropsychiatric conditions.
-She currently works at Kings College Hospital NHS Foundation Trust where she is Head of Neuropsychological Rehabilitation.
+She currently works at the Cleveland Clinic London where she is the Joint Lead of Clinical Neuropsychology.

 She has an interest in professional issues that affect neuropsychological rehabilitation and as such she has worked with the National Institute of Clinical Excellence, the Parliamentary and Health Service Ombudsman and the Royal College of Physicians.
 She is an active member of the Division of Neuropsychology’s Executive Committee and is the Chair of the Policy Unit.

 While she maintains her professional development she herself is regularly invited to teach and provide clinical supervision to others.